asterisk/documentation/docs/Development/Policies-and-Procedures/Module-Deprecation.md

 #### The following instructions are for the previous still supported branches to notify users that a module will be deprecated in an upcoming version.

-!!! info ""
+/// note
-    Setting these values in the MODULEINFO XML will cause Asterisk to output a warning at startup with the information to inform the user that in a future new version of Asterisk deprecation and then removal will occur.
+Setting these values in the `MODULEINFO` XML will cause Asterisk to output a warning at startup with the information to inform the user that in a future new version of Asterisk deprecation and then removal will occur.

-[//]: # (end-info)
+///

 1. Obtain the Asterisk source code from [GitHub](https://github.com/asterisk/asterisk).
 Since you'll need to put your patch up for review, make an account in GitHub as well, following the instructions on [Code Contribution](/Development/Policies-and-Procedures/Code-Contribution).
 2. Create a new Git branch for your deprecation notice change.